North Carolina Supreme Court rejects redistricting map as unconstitutional

-The Republican-drawn maps created last year would have given the party control of as many as 11 of the state’s 14 House seats.
+The Republican-drawn maps created last year would have given the party control of as many as 11 of the state’s 14 House seats ahead of what is expected to be a strong Republican election cycle.
 Voting rights groups argued in court that the maps eliminated competitive districts and were overall skewed for political gain.
 Democrats accused the other side of rigging elections as well as disadvantaging Black voters.
 In the map drawn by Republicans, Rep. G.K.
 Butterfield’s district replaced Black voters with rural White voters.
 Butterfield (D), who is Black, decided not to run for reelection, saying the plan was “racially gerrymandered.”

 The court’s Democratic majority wrote that the GOP plans violated the state constitution’s free elections clause, the equal protection clause, the free speech clause and the freedom of assembly clause.

-Not only must the legislature redraw the map by Feb.
-18, the court ruled that lawmakers must also submit an explanation of what data they relied on and methods they used to determine that their districting plan is constitutional.
-A panel of three trial judges will review the new map.
+With North Carolina’s primaries scheduled for May 17, the court ruled the legislature must redraw the map by Feb.
+18 and submit it to a panel of three trial judges with an explanation of what data they relied on and methods they used to determine that their districting plan is constitutional.
+The panel last month ruled in favor of the GOP-controlled legislature, saying that while the map was drawn pro-Republican, it did not violate the state constitution.

-On Friday, Gov. Roy Cooper (D) praised the court’s decision.
+On Friday, Gov. Roy Cooper (D), who does not have the right to veto the congressional maps, praised the court’s decision.

 “A healthy democracy requires free elections and the NC Supreme Court is right to order a redraw of unconstitutionally gerrymandered districts,” he tweeted.